nikitavoloboev/data/docs/programming-languages/julia/julia-libraries.md

 - [Quaternions.jl](https://github.com/JuliaGeometry/Quaternions.jl) - Julia module with quaternion and dual-quaternion functionality.
 - [MarkdownTables.jl](https://github.com/tpapp/MarkdownTables.jl) - Lightweight package to print a table that implements the Tables.jl interface in Markdown.
 - [MultilayerGraphs.jl](https://github.com/JuliaGraphs/MultilayerGraphs.jl) - Julia package for the construction, manipulation and analysis of multilayer graphs.
+- [SentinelArrays.jl](https://github.com/JuliaData/SentinelArrays.jl) - Array types that can use sentinel values of the element type for special values.
+- [Geodesy](https://github.com/JuliaGeo/Geodesy.jl) - Work with points defined in various coordinate systems.

 ## Links